Feeling Like “I Have No Life”: Connections To Mental Health

 Start volunteering

-If you're feeling stuck, you might be focusing too much time and energy on your own self, or on problems that are too big to be solved by one person.
-If you aren't sure how to spend your time, try looking for organizations where you can volunteer.
+If you believe you are stuck, you might be focusing too much time and energy on yourself or on problems that are too big to be solved by one person.
+If you aren't sure how to spend your time more beneficially, try looking for organizations where you can volunteer.
 Pick a cause that means something to you.
 If you find fulfillment in helping animals, volunteer at a local animal shelter.
 If you care about helping children, consider becoming a mentor through a community organization.
-If you want to help put an end to food or housing insecurity, then reach out to a local nonprofit or other organization, and find out how you can help.
+If you want to help put an end to food or housing insecurity, then reach out to a local nonprofit or other organization focused on those concerns, and find out how you can help.

-The important thing is to find something that gets you out of your home, out of your comfort zone, and encourages you to be around other people.
+When choosing somewhere to volunteer, finding a cause that brings you out of your home and your comfort zone and encourages you to be around other people is important.
 You'll start making connections with other people who have similar interests and passions.

 Reconnect with old friends

-Instead of, or in addition to, making new friends, you might find it easier to reconnect with old ones.
+In addition to making new friends, you might want to prioritize reconnecting with old ones.
 Sometimes, we lose contact with people simply because we're busy.
-If you've lost touch with a close friend, think about reconnecting with them.
-Give them a call, send a text, or arrange to meet up.
-Conversations with old friends tend to be relatively easy because you have wonderful experiences.
+If you've lost touch with a close friend, give them a call, send a text, or arrange to meet up.

 Rawpixel